syncfusion-content/maui-docs/MAUI/Radial-Menu/Getting-Started.md

 l
 ## Step 4:  Add a RadialMenu

-1. To initialize the control, import the Radialmenu namespace into your code.
+1. To initialize the control, import the RadialMenu namespace into your code.
 1. Initialize [RadialMenu](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.RadialMenu.html)

 {% tabs %}